ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

 This is in contrast to the original informal conception of [[perturbative QFT]] due to [[Schwinger-Tomonaga-Feynman-Dyson]], which in a first stage produced ill-defined [[divergence|diverging]] expressions for the [[coefficients]] (due to the mathematical error discussed in remark \ref{TheTraditionalErrorThatLeadsToTheNotoriouDivergencies} below), which were then "[[renormalization|re-normalized]]" to finite values, by further informal arguments.

 Here in [[causal perturbation theory]] no [[divergences]] in the [[coefficients]] of the [[formal power series]] are considered in the first place, all coefficients are well-defined, hence "finite".
-In this sense [[causal perturbation theory]] is about "finite" perturbative QFT, where instead of "re-normalization" of ill-defined expressions one just encounters "normalization" (prominently highlighted in [Scharf 95, see title, introduction, and section 4.3](causal+perturbation+theoryscatt#Scharf95)), namely compatible choices of these finite values, parameterized by the [[Stückelberg-Petermann renormalization group]].
+In this sense [[causal perturbation theory]] is about "finite" perturbative QFT, where instead of "re-normalization" of ill-defined expressions one just encounters "normalization" (prominently highlighted in [Scharf 95, see title, introduction, and section 4.3](causal+perturbation+theoryscatt#Scharf95)), namely compatible choices of these finite values.
+The actual "re-normalization" in the sense of "change of normalization" is expressed by the [[Stückelberg-Petermann renormalization group]].

 This refers to those [[divergences]] that are known as _[[UV-divergences]]_, namely short-distance effects, which are mathematically reflected in the fact that the perturbative [[S-matrix]] scheme (def. \ref{LagrangianFieldTheoryPerturbativeScattering})